aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

+## Abstract

+Predator assemblages can differ substantially in their top-down effects on community composition and ecosystem function, but few studies have sought to explain this variation in terms of the phylogenetic distance (PD) between predators.
+The effect of a local predator assemblage will depend on three things -- which predators tend to co-occur, how similar their prey preferences are, and how they interact with each other and the whole community.
+Phylogenetic distance may correlate with each of these processes, providing a unifying framework for predicting how predators will impact ecosystems.
+Which predators are found in any local assemblage will be determined by the degree of overlap in their fundamental niches, which may in turn relate to the amount of PD between them.
+If distantly-related predators overlap less in their diet, then predator assemblages with high pairwise PD should consume more of the prey community.
+Alternatively, if distantly-related predators show more antagonistic interactions, predator assemblages with high PD should consume less of the prey community.
+Either effect of predator PD on prey mortality could have cascading effects on the ecosystem functions mediated by prey.
+We examined predator PD in macroinvertebrate food webs found in bromeliads.
+We use measures of predator PD to combine three datasets: observations of predator distribution among bromeliads, experimental feeding trials, and a manipulation of predator PD.
+We found that phylogenetic distance does not predict differences in predator distribution, indicating that a range of predator PD is found in nature.
+We did, however, find a tendency for distantly-related predators to eat different prey, a prerequisite for synergistic effects of predators on prey mortality.
+However, our manipulative experiment showed that instead increasing predator PD reduced prey mortality, reflecting antagonistic interactions among more distant predators.
+These effects of PD on prey mortality did not translate into effects on ecosystem function, as measured by rates of decomposition and nitrogen cycling.
+In conclusion, the effects of predator PD on the bromeliad food web are primarily determined by antagonistic predator-predator interactions, rather than habitat distribution or diet overlap.
+This study illustrates the potential of a phylogenetic community approach to understanding food webs dynamics.

 ## Introduction

 Predators can have strong top-down effects, both on community structure and ecosystem processes [@Estes2011].
 The combined effect of predator species on communities is often stronger or weaker than that predicted from a study of those same species in isolation [@Sih1998a;@Ives2005].
-These non-additive effects occur when predators interact with each other directly, or via the prey species.
-For example, predators feed directly on each other (intra-guild predation), consume the same prey (resource competition) or modify the behaviour of prey or the other predator species [@Sih1998a;@Griswold2006;@Nystrom2001].
+These non-additive effects occur when predators interact with each other directly, or via their shared prey species.
+For example, predators feed directly on each other (intra-guild predation), consume the same prey (resource competition) or modify the behaviour of prey or other predator species [@Sih1998a;@Griswold2006;@Nystrom2001].
 These non-additive effects can be positive or negative.
 For example, prey may have an induced defense against one predator which increases (negative non-additive effect) or decreases (positive non-additive effect) the likelihood of consumption by a second predator.
 While there are many possible mechanisms underlying the effect of predator composition, we lack a means of predicting _a priori_ the strength and direction of this effect on community structure and ecosystem function.

-Phylogenetic diversity could provide a framework for making these predictions about combined effects of predators.
-Phylogenetic diversity extends the measurement of diversity to include the evolutionary relationships between species.
-Two closely related species may be similar ecologically; two distant species might be very different.
-Very similar species may compete strongly, and/or may interfere with each other while very different species may not be able to occur in the same patch.
-This approach was first used to interpret observations of community structure, as ecologists interpreted nonrandom phylogenetic structure (i.e. under- or over- dispersion) as evidence for the processes, such as habitat filtering or competition, which structure communities [@Webb2002;@Cavender-Bares2009].
+The phylogenetic relationships among predators could provide a framework for combining different approaches to studying predator-predator interactions, thus helping us make predictions about combined effects of predators.
+A phylogenetic approach to species interactions extends the measurement of species diversity to include the evolutionary relationships between species.
+Relatedness may be a proxy for ecological similarity; very similar species may compete strongly, and/or may interfere with each other while very different species may not be able to occur in the same patch.
+This approach was first used to interpret observations of community structure, as ecologists interpreted nonrandom phylogenetic structure (i.e.~under- or over- dispersion) as evidence for processes, such as habitat filtering or competition, which structure communities [@Webb2002;@Cavender-Bares2009].
 Recently, this approach has been applied to manipulative experiments.
 For example, the phylogenetic diversity of plant communities is a better predictor of productivity than either species richness or diversity [e.g. @Cadotte2009;@Cadotte2008;@Godoy2014].
 In all cases, an implicit assumption is that increased phylogenetic distance is associated with increased ecological dissimilarity -- either in the form of differences in species niches, interactions, or functional traits.
 When this is true, high phylogenetic diversity should lead to complementarity in resource use between species, resulting in increased ecosystem functioning [@Srivastava2012c].

-For example, studies of plants have shown that in both experimental [@Cadotte2008] and natural communities **cadotte and strauss**, ecosystem function in plant communities is positively related to the phylogenetic diversity of plants.
+Phylogenetic diversity may be a better predictor of species effects on ecosystem funcitioning than species identity alone.
+For example, studies of plants [@Cadotte2008] have shown that ecosystem function is positively related to the phylogenetic diversity of plants.
 Although there have been many studies taking a phylogenetic approach to community ecology and although predators have large effects on many communities, the phylogenetic diversity of local predator assemblages has rarely been measured [@Bersier2008;@Naisbit2011].
 Many studies of phylogeny and predator traits focus on whole clades, rather than local assemblages (e.g. *Anolis* lizards [@Knouft2006], warblers [@Bohning-Gaese2003], tree boas [@Henderson2013] and wasps [@Udriene2005]), making it difficult to connect these